-Nothing can substitute for critical biblical scholarship.
-But even when you do this, you still need to read your Bible.
-Here are 7 reasons why.
+Critical biblical scholarship is irreplaceable.
+But even when you do this, there are 12 reasons you still need to read your Bible.

 Read the Original Languages in Logos—without Cheating